asan1111/brewery-finder/README.md

 Function toggleFavorite(breweryId):
     If breweryId is in favorites:
-        Remove breweryId from favorites
+        Give status by showing Remove breweryId from favorites
     Else:
-        Add breweryId to favorites
+        Show Add breweryId to favorites
     Update favorites in localStorage
+Function renderFavorites():
+    Clear favoritesList
+    For each favoriteId in favorites:
+        Get brewery details from allBreweries using favoriteId Create favoriteItem with brewery details
+        Append favoriteItem to favoritesList
+        Add event listener to remove button:
+            - Toggle favorite status
+            - Update favorites list
+            - Update favorite button in breweryContainer

+Function fetchAndRenderAllBreweries():
+    Fetch all breweries from API
+    Parse response as JSON
+    Store all breweries in allBreweries
+    Render all breweries using renderBreweries()